 Even though this deep part of your mind is causing you inner turmoil by running frantic, it is only trying to help you based on the signals you are sending it.
 The inner workings of your mind are unaware that it is actually causing you unnecessary stress, anxiety, and harm.

 When we become conscious of this, we can actually take control of the signals we are sending and actually guide the mind into a more positive direction.
-By giving the mind something positive to feed on, it can take a break from useless tasks and get to work on behavior that can benefit you right now!
+By giving the mind something positive to feed on, it can take a break from useless tasks and get to work on behaviour that can benefit you right now!
 Your mind is always trying to help you and sometimes it just needs some pointing in the right direction.

 Positive Affirmation Meditation